maxanatsko/PowerBI-Desktop-MCP/README.md

 ### 2. Start Your AI Assistant

+Launch your chosen AI assistant:
-Launch Claude Desktop or Claude Code.
-The Power BI MCP Server will start automatically in the background.
+- **Claude Desktop** or **Claude Code**: The Power BI MCP Server will start automatically in the background
+- **VS Code with GitHub Copilot**: Open VS Code with your configured workspace, and the MCP server will be available in Copilot Chat (enable agent mode via the Tools button)

 ### 3. List Available Models

-If you have multiple Power BI files open, ask Claude:
+If you have multiple Power BI files open, ask your AI assistant:

 ```
 "List my available Power BI models"
 ```

-Claude will call `manage_model_connection` with `operation="list"` to show all running instances.
+The AI will call `manage_model_connection` with `operation="list"` to show all running instances.

 ### 4. Select a Model

-Tell Claude which model to connect to:
+Tell the AI which model to connect to:

 ```
 "Connect to model 1" or "Connect to [model name]"